-(4) The creation of a DoD Farm to School Program would provide opportunities to increase the purchase of California-grown fruits and vegetables for consumption in California schools.

-- (b) The department and CDFA shall work with the United States Department of Defense to implement a DoD Farm to School Program in California in order to maximize the purchase of fruits and vegetables by the United States Department of Defense from California farmers for purchase by school districts. - (c) The department shall work with CDFA, buyers from the United States Department of Defense, and private entities in order to identify farmers that can supply the DoD Farm to School Program. - (d) In order to assist school districts and food service directors wishing to implement a Farm to School program and increase the purchase of locally, regionally, and California grown fruits and vegetables by California school districts, the department, with support from the United States Department of Defense and private entities, shall identify on all of its offering lists the source of all seasonal California produce that is available through the DoD Farm to School Program. - (e) In carrying out this section, the department and CDFA may consult or contract with any private organization that has experience working with farmers and schools implementing Farm to School programs and the United States Department of Defense Fruit and Vegetable Program in California. - 9109. (a) The Legislature finds and declares all of the following: - (1) The Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) authorizes the Farm to Cafeteria and School Gardens Program in order to improve access to local foods in schools.
-The competitive grants program of the act provides a 75-percent match to other funds raised by the schools and other qualified entities. - (2) The Specialty Crop Competitiveness Act of 2004 (Public Law 108-465) authorizes funding of forty-four million five hundred thousand dollars (\$44,500,000) annually to states to promote the purchase of specialty crops.
-When these funds are appropriated, California is expected to receive approximately 50 percent of these funds.
+- (4) The creation of a DoD Farm to School Program would provide opportunities to increase the purchase of California-grown fruits and vegetables for consumption in California schools. - (b) The department and CDFA shall, subject to Section 9105, work with the United States Department of Defense to implement a DoD Farm to School Program in California in order to maximize the purchase of fruits and vegetables by the United States Department of Defense from California farmers for purchase by school districts. - (c) In order to assist school districts and food service directors wishing to implement a Farm to School program and increase the purchase of locally, regionally, and California-grown fruits and vegetables by California school districts, the department, with support from the United States Department of Defense and private entities, shall identify all seasonal California produce on all of its offering lists-the source of all seasonal California produce that is available through the DoD Farm to School Program. - (d) In carrying out this section, the department and CDFA may consult or contract with any private organization that has experience working with farmers and schools implementing Farm to School programs and the United States Department of Defense Fruit and Vegetable Program in California. - 9109. (a) The Legislature finds and declares all of the following: - (1) The Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) authorizes the Farm to Cafeteria and School Gardens Program in order to improve access to local foods in schools.
+The competitive grants program of the act provides a 75-percent match to other funds raised by the schools and other qualified entities. - (2) Seed grants can be key to establishing successful Farm to School programs, by providing early funding for planning, training for food service staff, equipment purchases, development of procurement procedures, outreach to farmers, and related activities.